aletheia-foundation/aletheia-whitepaper/WHITE-PAPER.md

 As a general rule of thumb, where an action could infer reputation, but also could be abused, such as performing the action numerous times with no benefit to the Aletheia ecosystem, purely for the purpose of appearing to have made a number of contributions and therefore accuring reputation, a check will be put in place.
 Before reputation can be incurred a vote is launched to assess the users contribution.
 This vote will have the same three thresholds as other votes.
 If the community vote passes, the person will be given reputation.
 If a number of failed votes are registered against the same user will incur a reputational penalty.

 ## Smart contracts
 The mechanism that Aletheia handles votes and other decisions is through smart contracts.
-These smart contracts can be separated into two categories, votes related to the content of Aletheia and management of the Aletheia Foundation.
+These smart contracts can be separated into two categories, Altheia's governance and management of the Aletheia Foundation.

 ### Smart contracts for Aletheia's governance
 * Acceptance into Aletheia – should the submitted documents be seeded by the client and should the metadata of the article and data set be searchable to return the documents in a search througn the client